Where and when

 - Riccardo Maso, Ca’ Foscari University of Venice

-- Sung-Hwan Kim, Ca’ Foscari University of Venice
+- Sung-Hwan Kim, Sant’Anna School of Advanced Studies

 For any questions about DSB 2026, please reach out to dsb26-organization-grpunive@unive.it.